thananchayan/loan-emi-hs/README.md

 Debt-to-income:   21.9%
 ```

-After the single applicant flow the program can optionally run the parallel scenario demo; look for the multiline output that lists four pre-defined profiles processed simultaneously.
+Return to the menu (press Enter) and choose option 2 any time to run the parallel scenario demo; it prints the four pre-defined profiles processed simultaneously.

 ## FP Concepts Demonstrated